wp-plugins/enhanced-category-pages/readme.txt

 == Description ==

-Enhanced Category Pages allows you to create custom category pages and manage them by a special custom post type.
+Enhanced Category Pages allows you to create custom category and term pages by managing them using a special custom post type.

 **Features**

+* **NEW** Enhance any taxonomy: edit a term from **any taxonomy** as a custom post
 * edit category as a custom post - *Enhanced Category*
 * automatically generates *Enhanced Category* post type for each category
 * transparent synchronization of *Enhanced Category* and it's corresponding category